Three of Swords

 Be sorrowful and let it all out today, but this card tells you there should also be time set aside tomorrow to be level-headed in preparing for a better future.

-The upright card predicts a time of emotional upheaval caused by loss, broken promises and betrayal, arguments, or an accident or event beyond your control.
-This event will clearly cause a period of anguish and high emotions.
+The Upright card predicts a time of emotional upheaval caused by loss, broken promises, betrayal, arguments, or an event beyond your control.
+This event clearly causes a period of anguish and high emotion.

-Although the card predicts this event, it is not the real message of the Three of Swords as swords are the element of Air and the mind/intellect rather than Water and emotion.
-The card instead advises that emotions cannot help you to get out of the problem.
-The way forward is to bring out your common sense and mind over heart.
+While the card predicts this event, the event itself is not the true message of the Three of Swords.
+Swords represent the element of Air and the mind, not Water and emotion.
+The card advises that emotions cannot help you escape the problem.
+The way forward requires common sense and mind over heart.

-Your heart wants to go back in time and rip out the eyes of the people who wronged you, and bring back from the dead what you have lost.
-That is fine (and often good entertainment thinking it through!), but not a plan.
+Your heart wants to go back in time, rip out the eyes of the people who wronged you, and resurrect what you have lost.
+Indulging in those fantasies is fine, but not a plan.

-The future needs to be planned by your head and not your heart.
-That is the only way you can get away from past hurts and move forward.
+The future must be planned by your head, not your heart.
+That is the only way to escape past hurts and move forward.

-The reversed Three of Swords gives much the same message as the upright card except that you are over the worst of the initial problem.
+The Reversed Three of Swords delivers the same message as the Upright card, except you are past the worst.

-In some ways, this is a trickier position than the upright card because there is a temptation to go back into the past and re-attempt to fix it whilst still in an emotional state.
+This is a trickier position than the Upright card.
+There is a temptation to return to the past and attempt to fix it while still in a highly emotional state.

-The card advises let the matter go cold and get some distance from the emotion so you can truly heal.
-Your mind right now is full of scars that need to heal and that is your priority.
-Step fully out of the boxing ring and allow yourself a space without emotion to heal.
-Then carry on forward without looking backwards.
+The card advises letting the matter go cold, gaining distance from the emotion so you can heal.
+Your mind is full of scars requiring attention; healing is your absolute priority.
+Step fully out of the boxing ring.
+Allow yourself a space without emotion.
+Once healed, carry on forward without looking backward.

 Card Design Process

-This assumption appears in the design via a subtle detail.
-Most decks have the three daggers piercing the heart.
-If you look at the card in this deck, the daggers are protecting the heart.
+This assumption appears in the design via a crucial, subtle detail.
+Most decks depict three daggers piercing the heart.
+In this deck, the daggers are protecting the heart.

-Finally as a technical aside, the reason why the three daggers have very thin handles is because this is how ancient daggers were often made.
-The blade has a very long and thin tang, so the blade metal runs throughout the length of the handle, making for a very strong weapon despite its apparent fragility.
-The original design is taken from a real dagger that was probably owned by a Spartan warrior.
+As a technical aside, the three daggers feature thin handles, reflecting how ancient daggers were forged.
+The blade has a long, thin tang running throughout the length of the handle, creating a remarkably strong weapon despite its apparent fragility.
+The design is taken from a historical dagger owned by a Spartan warrior.

 Final Words

 The Three of Swords considers the effects of an emotional upset in your life.
-It suggests getting the balance between emotions of the heart and the clear thinking of the head in balance so you can move forward.
-Without this, your heart may always drag you back to the past.
+It requires finding the balance between the emotions of the heart and the clear thinking of the head.
+Without this rational balance, your heart will endlessly drag you back into the past.